p10rahulm/Dmage/README.md

-# Dmage
+# Analysis of Contiguous Categories in R
-Apriori Algorithms DM
+Apriori Algorithm